-This study provides a basic introduction to the structure and themes of the Word of God in the Old Testament.
+This study provides a basic introduction to the structure and themes of the Word of God in the second half of the Old Testament.
 As students journey through this survey, they will discover truths and applications that God placed in the books of the Old Testament from Ezra-Malachi.
 God's gracious work is clear-from creation through the Old Testament.

-• Language Arts 6
+Language Arts 6

-Language Arts 6 will guide and mold LC students into confident readers and writers through the implementation of reader's and writer's Workshop.
+Language Arts 6 will guide and mold LC students into confident readers and writers.
 Students will be immersed in a variety of mentor texts, reading a variety of literature and non-fiction.
-They will actively participate in read-alouds, independent reading, and small literature circle groups.
-Students will be expected to have an independent reading book for reader's workshop in progress throughout the year.
+They will actively participate in read-alouds, independent reading, and book groups.
+Students will be expected to have an independent reading book in progress at all times throughout the year.
 In order to enhance their writing skills, students will work through multiple drafts of their writing pieces and receive written and oral feedback from both the teacher and their peers before completing final drafts.
-As a class, we will work together to examine written and spoken word through a biblical worldview and to make connections with course content, the bible, and our world today.
+As a class, we will work together to examine written and spoken words through a biblical worldview and to make connections with course content, the bible, and our world today.